ilri/dspace-statistics-api/README.md

   - GET `/items` — return views and downloads for all items that Solr knows about¹.
 Accepts `limit` and `page` query parameters for pagination of results.
   - GET `/item/id` — return views and downloads for a single item (*id* must be a positive integer).

-¹ We are querying the Solr statistics core, which technically only knows about all items that have either views or downloads.
+¹ We are querying the Solr statistics core, which technically only knows about items that have either views or downloads.

 ## Todo